silvercircle/silvercircle.github.io/_posts/2018-07-05-uwsgi-python-django-wagtail-sample.md

     user.
 This requires that uWSGI has been built with [POSIX Capabilities](http://uwsgi-docs.readthedocs.io/en/latest/Capabilities.html), which should be the
     case on most modern Linux distributions.

+[^vassal-root]: This really should never happen.
+Running a web application with root privilges opens
+    up so many problems and has potential for catastrophic security failures.
+So, a vassal should never ever run as root.